You are here

 Recent UMD Graduates Job Placement Data & Employers

-Here's a sampling of positions American Indian Studies grads have attained six months to one year after graduation.
+Here's a sampling of positions and graduate programs American Indian Studies grads have attained six months to one year after graduation.

 - Graduate School - Public Health, Native Hawaiian & Indigenous Health, University of Hawai'i at Manoa, Hawaii